Kudla-Rapoport conjecture for Kr\"amer models: Introduction

 Let $p$ be an odd prime and $F$ be a ramified quadratic field extension of a $p$-adic number field $F_0$ with residue field $\F_\q$.
 Fix an algebraic closure $k$ of $\F_\q$.
 Fix a uniformizer $\pi$ of $F$ such that $\pi_0=\pi^2$ is a uniformizer of $F_0$ and let $\mathrm{v}_\pi$ be the valuation on $F$ such that $\mathrm{v}_\pi(\pi)=1$.
 Let $\breve{F}_0$ be the completion of a maximal unramified extension of $F_0$ and $\breve{F}\coloneqq F\otimes_{F_0} \breve{F}_0$.
 Let $\Oo_{\breve F}$ and $\Oo_{\breve{F}_0}$ be the rings of integers of $\breve{F}$ and $\breve{F}_0$ respectively.
 For a Hermitian lattice or space $M$ of rank $n$, we define its sign as

 where $\chi$ is the quadratic character of $F_0^\times$ associated to $F/F_0$.
-We call $M$ split or non-split depending in whether $\chi(M)=1$ or $-1$.
+We call $M$ split or non-split depending on whether $\chi(M)=1$ or $-1$.
 For a Hermitian matrix $T$, define $\chi(T)$ to be the sign of its associated Hermitian lattice.

-Let $\bY$ and $\bX$ be pre-fixed framing Hermitian formal $\Oo_F$-modules of signature $(0,1)$ and $(1,n-1)$ respectively over $\Spec k$.
+Let $\bY$ and $\bX$ be pre-fixed framing Hermitian formal $\Oo_F$-modules of signature $(0,1)$ and $(1,n-1)$, respectively, over $\Spec k$.
 Recall that Hermitian formal $\Oo_F$-modules are a particular kind of formal $p$-divisible groups with $\Oo_F$-action, see Section \ref{subsec:RZspaces}.
 The space of special quasi-homomorphisms

-is equipped with a Hermitian form $h(,)$, see \eqref{eq:h(x,y)}.
+is equipped with a Hermitian form $h(\,,)$, see \eqref{eq:h(x,y)}.
 Let $\epsilon=\chi(\bV)$.
 The Rapoport-Zink space $\cN^\Kra_{n,\epsilon}$ parameterizes certain classes of supersingular Hermitian formal $\Oo_F$-modules of signature $(1,n-1)$ over $\SpfOF$, see Section \ref{subsec:RZspaces}.
-It is a formal scheme over $\SpfOF$ with semi-stable reduction and can be viewed as a minimal regular model of the formal completion of the corresponding global unitary Shimura variety along its basic locus over $p$.
+It is a formal scheme over $\SpfOF$ with semi-stable reduction and can be viewed as a regular model of the formal completion of the corresponding global unitary Shimura variety along its basic locus over $p$.
 When $n$ is odd, $\cN^\Kra_{n,1}$ is isomorphic to $\cN^\Kra_{n,-1}$.
 We often write $\cN^\Kra$ instead of $\cN^\Kra_{n,\epsilon}$ for simplicity.

 For each subset $L \subset \bV$, define $\cZ^\Kra(L)$ to be the formal subscheme of $\cN^\Kra$ where $\bx$ deforms to a homomorphism for any $\bx\in L$.
 Let $L\subset \bV$ be an $\Oo_F$-lattice of rank $r$.
-We say $L$ is integral if $h(,)|_L$ is non-degenerate and takes values in $\Oo_F$.
+We say $L$ is integral if $h(\,,)|_L$ is non-degenerate and takes values in $\Oo_F$.
 Let $\bx_1,\ldots,\bx_r$ be a basis of $L$.
 We define

 where $\otimes^\bL$ is the derived tensor product of complex of coherent sheaves on $\cN^\Kra$ and $K_0(\cN^\Kra)$ is the Grothendieck groups of finite complexes of coherent locally free sheaves on $\cN^\Kra$.
 By \cite[Corollary C]{Ho2}, ${}^\bL \cZ^\Kra(L)$ is independent of the choice of basis of $L$.
 When $L$ has rank $n$, we define the intersection number